-Any service on a car once it has started the Qualifying stage is prohibited.
-All cars which participate in the Qualifying stage must immediately and directly be brought to the parc fermé designated by the organiser and remain there until released by the Stewards.
+After having completed the Qualifying stage, all cars must immediately and directly be brought to the parc fermé designated by the organiser and remain there until released by the Stewards.

 30.8 ATTRIBUTION OF STARTING POSITIONS

 Competitors will choose their start position for the rally according to the results of the Qualifying stage.